 5.1.9 Compiler directives

-Note: Ada supports compiler directives in the form of aspect specifications, aspect clauses, and configuration pragmas.
+Ada supports compiler directives in the form of aspect specifications, aspect clauses, and configuration pragmas.
 As an obsolescent feature, certain aspects can be specified by similarly named pragmas as well.
 We summarize below the aspects and configuration pragmas that are relevant to this document.

 5.1.9.1 Aspect Atomic